-While the Public Utilities Office is closed to public access, please utilize the utility collection boxes located at the Public Utilities parking lot and on Pontotoc Street next to the Post Office.
+While the Public Utilities Office is reopened to public access, we continue to encourage the use of the utility collection boxes located at the Public Utilities parking lot and on Pontotoc Street next to the Post Office.
 You can alsopay your utility bill online.

-The following park and recreational facilities have been closed: Downtown City Park Playground, Lake Ariana Park (not including boat ramp), Dog Park at Lake Myrtle, neighborhood parks (Earl Wright, Tropical Acres, and Century Boulevard), park pavilions and funbrellas, Cindy Hummel Tennis Facility, Auburndale Community Center, Spivey Baseball Complex, Bridgers Athletic Fields, Auburndale Softball Complex, Lake Myrtle Sports Complex Athletic Fields, and the Racquetball Courts.
+The following park and recreational facilities have been closed: Downtown City Park Playground, Lake Ariana Park (not including boat ramp), neighborhood parks (Earl Wright, Tropical Acres, and Century Boulevard), park pavilions and funbrellas, Auburndale Community Center, Spivey Baseball Complex, Bridgers Athletic Fields, Auburndale Softball Complex, Lake Myrtle Sports Complex Athletic Fields, and the Racquetball Courts.
 Bathroom facilities at these locations are also closed.

 The Friday Morning Old Timer’s Coffee Club Gathering, at the Senior Center, is canceled until further notice.